-According to my Instagram I made this breakfast hash 8 weeks ago for the first of many times since.
+According to my Instagram, I made this breakfast hash eight weeks ago for the first of many times since.

 If you are looking for a quick breakfast version (or lunch and dinner!) that doesn’t grow old and might just become your go-to, give it a try.
 And watch out, your housemates young and old, and quite possibly even your pets will be begging you to share.